 “Meditation lowers blood pressure and other markers of ageing including MVO2 or oxygen demand.
-It enhances psychological wellbeing, perhaps the most significant determinate of telomere length (telomeres are the end cap of our DNA), which is a very important marker of ageing and longevity: longer telomeres = less illness + longer life.”
+It enhances psychological well-being and is the most significant determinate of telomere length (the end cap of our DNA), which is a very important marker of ageing and longevity: longer telomeres = less illness + longer life.”

 Dr Dharma Singh Khalsa, founding president and medical director of the Alzheimer’s Research and Prevention Foundation